What Is Title Insurance?

 Lender’s title insurance

 Lender’s title insurance is mandatory — you can’t get a mortgage without it.
 It protects the lender's financial interest in the property.
-In the event of title problems or ownership disputes, lender's title insurance ensures the lender is reimbursed for the amount owed.
+If a title problem arises, this policy ensures the lender is reimbursed for the amount owed.

 Owner’s title insurance

 Owner’s title insurance is optional.
-It covers the homebuyer and protects them if someone sues for a claim that occurred before they bought the home.
-For instance, a contractor may try to sue the new homeowner for a previous owner's unpaid balance for work done.
+It covers you, the homebuyer, if someone challenges your ownership or sues for a claim that occurred before you bought the property.
+For example, it would protect you if a contractor sued you for a previous owner's unpaid bill balance.

 Do I need title insurance?

 If someone successfully challenges your ownership, you could lose your home entirely or face tens of thousands in legal costs.
-Title fraud claims alone average $143,000, according to a Milliman analysis that studied over 127,000 claims associated with policies issued between 2013 and 2022.
+Title fraud claims alone average $143,000, according to a Milliman analysis that studied over 127,000 claims associated with policies issued over a 10-year period.

 For most homebuyers, especially those purchasing their primary residence, owner's title insurance offers essential peace of mind for your family's largest investment.
-Some states offer reduced rates for simultaneous lender's and owner's policies, making owner's coverage more affordable when purchased together.
+Some states offer reduced rates for simultaneous lender's and owner's policies, making owner's coverage more affordable when bundled.

 How to buy title insurance

-As you conduct your research, look for the credentials of each title company you’re considering — some scammers pose as real companies and try to steal your hard-earned money.
+As you conduct your research, look for the credentials of each title company you’re considering.
+Some scammers pose as real companies to steal your money.
 The ALTA can provide resources for your search, or you can check with your state’s insurance department to verify the legitimacy of local title search companies.

 Who pays for title insurance?

-During your home purchase negotiations, you can request that the seller cover the owner's title insurance costs.
-In competitive markets, buyers may need to cover these expenses themselves, but in buyer's markets, sellers often pay as an incentive to close the deal.
+You can negotiate who pays for the owner's policy during your purchase.
+In competitive markets, buyers may need to cover these expenses themselves.
+In a buyer's market, sellers often pay the cost as an incentive to close the deal.

 Title insurance cost

 “Title insurance fees are regulated by most of our states but typically range from 0.5% to 1% of the home's purchase price,” said Melissa Cohn, regional vice president at William Raveis Mortgage.
-“While the title insurance fees are typically not negotiable, there are other title costs, such as endorsements and other miscellaneous expenses, that can be negotiated.”
+She noted that while the base fees are often fixed, other title costs (like endorsements) can sometimes be negotiated.

 » MORE: How much are closing costs?